ash-project/ash_json_api/documentation/topics/paginated-relationships.md

 ## Best Practices

-1. **Security**: Only add relationships to `paginated_includes` if you expect them to potentially have many records.
-This prevents clients from paginating relationships unnecessarily.

-2. **Performance**: Consider adding default limits at the action level for relationships that are commonly included:
+1. **Performance**: Consider adding default limits at the action level for relationships that are commonly included:

    ```elixir
    read :read do